ndxn/Partners-in-Wine/README.md

  #### Database

-  The data was connected through primary keys (unique values in the main table) and foreign keys (unique values in other tables.
+  The data was connected through primary keys (unique values in the main table).
 See the ERD of Red Wine and White Wine below:

 ![](image/Red_White_Wine_ERD.png)